 Our mission is to train the next generation of researchers in and inventors of biomedical imaging technology.
-With funding from the National Institute of Biomedical Imaging and Bioengineering (NIBIB), we are able to offer this program, Training in Biomedical Imaging Instrumentation (TBI2), to well-qualified applicants.
+With funding from the National Institute of Biomedical Imaging and Bioengineering (NIBIB), we are able to offer this program, Stanford's Translational Biomedical Imaging Instrumentation (TBI2) Training Program, to well-qualified applicants.

 Emphasis on Diversity

 While the TBI2 Program requires each trainee at the time of the award to be either a citizen of the United States, a non-citizen national, or a permanent resident (see "trainee eligibility"), we are committed to training a diverse group of men and women, including underrepresented minorities, those with disabilities, and those from disadvantaged backgrounds, so as to increase diversity in the US research workforce.
 To achieve this, we leverage the diversity and outreach efforts made in cooperating departments, such as, Medicine, Engineering, Humanities and Sciences.